KaylebJay/petz-1/petz/docs/petz.md

 - Preys: Lambs.
 - Wolves can be turned into puppies: Tame the wolf with a whip, then feed it with bones (until 5, configurable in petz.conf).

+#### Moth
+- It spawns only at night in the coniferous forest.
+- It dies when daylight comes, unless it would be in a dark place for protection, i.e. a cave or a closed box.
+It needs some obscurity, not a totally dark place.
+- A moth can be captured with an empty glass bottle.
+Deco item.
+If you break the bottle, the moth liberates.

+#### Camel
+- It lives in deserts.
+- It eats dry shrub.
+- Predator: Lion
+- Milkable.
+- You can breed them.
+Baby camels.
+Genetics.
+Mutation: White Camel.
+- Mountable with a saddle; Get a ride in the desert!
+- You can put a Saddlebag on it (right click): You gain access to the Saddlebag Inventory (16 items máx.), in the form -> click on the icon of the Saddlebag.
+- Each camel has its own separated saddlebag inventory.
+- The inventory of the saddlebag is permanent.
+You got it even after server restarts.
+- If the camel died, the inventory of the saddlebag will drop.
+- If you captured a camel, the saddlebag with the inventory too.
+- You can put together the saddle and the saddlebag.
+But on right click you will mount it.
+To access to the inventory of the saddlebag use the shears to quit both items.
+Then put a saddlebag only.

 ### Things you can with Petz
 - Configure the models as "mesh" (by default) or "cubic" (nodebox, no animated, no too laggy) via the 'petz.conf'
 - Configure the mob API: Only "mobs_redo" by now via 'petz.conf'.